By: Terry Lackmeyer, My Pet’s Brace Customer Service Representative

 The lady led Mom and me into a room and talked to Mom about a lot of stuff.
 I walked around the room and kept going up and sniffing the lady.
 At one point she reached out her hand to me and I sniffed that too.
 She just held her hand there and I kept sniffing up her arm.
 She was OK so I let her pet me.
 She brought me water, too.

-After a few minutes a man came in and talked to Mom for a while.
+After a few minutes, a man came in and talked to Mom for a while.
 He sat on the floor and talked and let me come up and sniff him.
-Eventually I decided he was OK and let him pet me.
+Eventually, I decided he was OK and let him pet me.
 They talked for quite a bit and I just laid down and relaxed.
-After a few minutes Mom and I walked up and down a long hallway while the man watched us.
-That was lots of fun because there were all these great dog smells to take in.
-Then we went back in the room and the man talked with Mom some more.
+After a few minutes, Mom and I walked up and down a long hallway while the man watched us.
+That was lots of fun because there were all these great dogs smells to take in.
+Then we went back into the room and the man talked with Mom some more.

 Next, the lady that greeted us came back into the room.
 She and the man put on gloves and I started to worry again.
 Mom moved to sit on a low table, and I stayed on the floor.